swchen44/memory_tree/symbol_dashboard_prompt_full.md

 3. Assign each symbol:
    - assign `symbol_access_count` randomly from 0 to 100
-   - to a module and a filename
+   - to a module , a filename, folder_name_for_file
    - a size (e.g., 10–1000 bytes)
    - to a memory zone and out_section
    - `realtime`: High / Medium / Low
    - `hw_usage`: Yes / No
-   - compute cost using `symbol_size * memory_cost`

-4. Calculate:
-   - module-level aggregated cost
-   - total memory usage per zone

-5. Export as a DataFrame for Streamlit use
+4. Export as a DataFrame for Streamlit use

 ---